 Segmentation and survey ideas

-Now that you know how to use Instabug’s segmentation and targeting features, here are a few examples of the things you can do with them.
+Now that you know how to use Instabug’s segmentation features and how to target a mobile app survey, here are a few examples of the things you can do with them.
 Survey questions and audiences should always be tailored to your own goals, but you can use these for inspiration.

 - How to localize your In-App Surveys with Instabug